Kaiser-Yang/vimwiki/blog/2025/words.md

 The wool scarf complemented her lovely eyes.

+## concerto

+A concerto is music for a solo instrument and played with an orchestra.

+The piano concerto has a section in which only the piano plays.

 ## constellation

 A constellation is a group of stars with a recognizable shape.

 The constellation in the shape of a square is named after a flying horse.

+## cove

+A cove is a part of land where it curves inward around the sea.

+They hid the boat in a small cove on the south side of the island.

 # d/D

+## defect

+A defect is a part of something that is wrong or missing.

+All these bottles have a defect and must be sent back to the warehouse.

 ## deceptive